divio/documentation-framework/_sources/reference.rst.txt

    :width: 379

-Consider an encyclopaedia article about an ingredient, say ginger.
+Consider an encyclopedia article about an ingredient, say ginger.

 When you look up *ginger* in a reference work, what you want is *information* about the ingredient - information describing its provenance, its behaviour, its chemical constituents, how it can be cooked.